Tom Lohr hates being stuck in the house, loves dogs, and did not get a flu shot this year.

 Most are national or state parks, and most are rarely visited (famous battlefields like Gettysburg excepted).
 There is also probably one within a few hours drive from you.
 While the major battlefields of the Civil War are well know, there are a slew of them that were smaller skirmishes you probably never heard of.
 Don't limit yourself to the Civil War.
 There are War of Independence battlefields as far south as the Carolinas.
-Don't forget the War of 1812 or the battles with the Indians.
+Don't forget the War of 1812, or the battles with Native Americans.

 Before visiting, read up on the battle.
 Get to know the terrain.
-Knowing who was where during the battle makes it much more enjoyable and informative.
+Knowing who was where during the battle makes it much more interesting and informative.

 Get in Gear